tjvantoll/articles/master-detail/article.md

 ![](pokemon-master-detail.png)

 Your Pokémon app will be purposely simple to show off the basic concepts of building master-detail apps with Angular.
-However, the techniques you learn should be applicable to your own application development.
+However, the techniques you learn will be applicable to your own application development.
 Let’s start building.

 ## Starting your app